pma/amqp/README.md

 - a message processing took long time.

-If you use GenServer in consumer, try storing number of messages the server is currently processing to its state.
+If you use GenServer in consumer, try storing number of messages the server is currently processing to the GenServer state.
-If the number equals `prefetch\_count`, those messages were left without acknowledgements and that's why consumer would have stopped receiving more messages.
+If the number equals `prefetch_count`, those messages were left without acknowledgements and that's why consumer have stopped receiving more messages.

 #### Old version of Elixir or OTP